 In the "wet" type of macular degeneration, abnormal blood vessels (known as choroidal neovascularization or CNV) grow under the retina and macula.
 These new blood vessels may then bleed and leak fluid, causing the macula to bulge or lift up from its normally flat position, thus distorting or destroying central vision.
 Under these circumstances, vision loss may be rapid and severe.

-With the "wet" type, the patient may see a dark spot (or spots) in the center of their vision due to blood or fluid under the macula.
+With the "wet" type, patients may see a dark spot (or spots) in the center of their vision due to blood or fluid under the macula.
 Straight lines may look wavy because the macula is no longer smooth.
 Side or "peripheral" vision is rarely affected.
-However, some patients do not notice any such changes, despite the onset of neovascularization.(1.)
-Therefore periodic eye examinations are still very important for patients at high risk.
+However, some patients do not notice any such changes, despite the onset of neovascularization (1).
+Therefore, periodic eye examinations are still very important for patients at high risk.

-For a video presentation describing what a person with macular degenration sees,
+For a video presentation describing what a person with macular degeneration sees,

 For a video presentation illustrating the development of macular degeneration,

 1. AM Fine, Earliest symptoms caused by neovascular membranes in the macular.
 Arch Ophthal.
 1986;104:513-4.

 2. MG Maguire, Natural history.
 JW Burger, SL Fine, MG Maguire, eds.
 Age-related Macular Degeneration.
 St. Louis: Mosby: 1999;17-30.